 Orb-weaver spiders are actually a good species of spider to have in your garden.
 They eat other pests and insects that could be harmful to them.
 They are usually not aggressive and timid spiders.
-When they are startled, they run from any signs of danger or threat.
+But when these orb weaver spiders are startled, they run from any signs of dangerous threats.
 Although not a threat to people or pets, they do consume many of the pest-like insects in your garden.

 Should I kill orb-weaver spiders?

 A garden orb weaver is hesitant to attack a human.
-However, on the rare occasion, they do bite, it typically results in a mild, localized pain that causes swelling and numbness.
-If these symptoms continue you should go to the doctor and have it checked out.
+However, on rare occasions, they do bite.
+This typically results in mild, localized pain that causes swelling and numbness.
+Thus, if these symptoms continue, you should go to the doctor and have them checked out.

 How long do orb weavers live?